Zhihan72/CharLuMA/README.md

 ```
 bash dataset_construction/main.sh
 ```
+Note: This release currently includes the templates and template-filling scripts for area, bar, and box charts.

 We provide a random subset of the Chart2NCode dataset in `dataset_construction/sample_Chart2NCode/`.
 Due to storage constraints and the strict prohibition on external links during the review process, the full dataset cannot be hosted in this repository.